r-c-f/waynergy/README.md

 Also note that `SIGUSR1` triggers re-execution.
 Useful until proper reconnect procedures exist.
 ### Configuration
-The configuration files are stored in `$XDG_CONFIG_HOME/waynergy`, which is probably at `~/.config/waynergy` in most cases.
+By default, the configuration files are stored in `$XDG_CONFIG_HOME/waynergy`, which is probably at `~/.config/waynergy` in most cases.
+This can be overridden with the environment variable `WAYNERGY_CONF_PATH`.
 Aside from keymaps and hashes, most things should go in `config.ini`; the old approach of single-value-per-file is retained strictly for compatibility, and because ripping it out would be annoying for cases where that approach is really genuinely useful (i.e. xkb keymaps which have their file format).
 The basic